 Thorson, K. R., Forbes, C. E., Magerman, A. B., West, T. V. Under threat but engaged: Stereotype threat leads women to engage with female but not male partners in STEM.

-Thorson, K. R., Dumitru, O. D., Mendes, W. B., & West, T. V. Persuasive skill overrides status in predicting physiological linkage and judgments of leadership during group decision-making.
+Thorson, K. R., Dumitru, O. D., Mendes, W. B., & West, T. V. Status enhances approach behaviors during group decision-making, but leadership and competence are needed to successfully persuade others.

 Thorson, K. R., & West, T. V. Physiological linkage to an interaction partner is negatively associated with stability in sympathetic nervous system responding.